sangtvo/Customer-Churn-Analysis/README.md

 Number of Fisher Scoring iterations: 6
 ```

-Checking variance inflation factor (VIF) for multicollinearity.
+Checking variance inflation factor (VIF) for **multicollinearity**.
 Multicollinearity is when an independent variable is highly correlated with one or more of the other independent variables.
-This is an issue because it undermines the significant of the independent variable.
+This is an issue because it undermines the significance of the independent variable.
 ```r
 rms::vif(lrstep_model)
 ```